Skip to content

 Knowing what interests you and including them in your career plans is key to living a fulfilling life.
 Your current or future job should fit with your skills, knowledge, interests, and values.
 The better the match, the more satisfied and happier you’re likely to be.
 Enjoy this journey of self-discovery — it’s an exciting step toward a future that really reflects who you are!

-The international portal LinkedIn also looks at the importance of generic skills in today’s rapidly changing labour market from the employer’s perspective.
-The top skill of the moment is adaptability, as the impact of artificial intelligence has changed the world of work faster than previously imagined.
-According to LinkedIn, the most in-demand generic skills in 2024 are
+From the employer’s point of view, the international platform LinkedIn emphasises the importance of generic skills in today’s rapidly changing job market.
+One skill that stands out is adaptability, especially as rapid advances in artificial intelligence are changing the way we work like never before.
+According to LinkedIn, some of the most in-demand generic skills for 2024 are :

 1. communication,